 If you’re new to the online world and would like to learn more about becoming a virtual assistant, check out my FREE masterclass for more information!
 90 Day VA will be opening for enrollment soon, so why not take the first step?
 You could become one of our many students who are out there owning agencies and consulting for businesses.

 In 90 Day VA, Esther teaches her students how to research and repurpose current content into blogs for the VAI website.
-Sandra is the student we’ve chosen this week to feature what she’s learned in the course.
+Jordan is the student we’ve chosen this week to feature what she’s learned in the course.
 Get to know her: